-75% REIMBURSEMENT RATE
+MAXIMUM REIMBURSEMENT RATE

-OJT reimbursements will be limited to 50% in most cases, however, the Program Operator may submit a request to the CWDB Executive Director for approval to increase the reimbursement rate to 75% when special circumstances exist.
+OJT reimbursements will be limited to 50% in most cases, however, the Program Operator may submit a request to the CWDB Executive Director for approval to increase the reimbursement rate up to the allowed maximum set forth in current OWD policy when special circumstances exist.
 The Board will consider the following factors when considering reimbursement level increases:

-- The characteristics of the participant and whether they have a barrier to employment as defined in WIOA sec.
-3(24); - The size of the employer, with an emphasis on small business; - The quality of the employer provided training and advancement opportunities or the training will lead to an industry recognized credential: - The wage and benefit level provided by the employer; and - The relation of the training to the competitiveness of the participant.
+- The characteristics of the participant and whether they have a barrier to employment as defined in WIOA Sec.
+3(24); - The size of the employer: - Employers with 50 or less employees may be considered for the maximum allowable reimbursement rate. - Employers with 51 100 employees may be considered for a 75% reimbursement rate. - Employers with 101 or more employees will be limited to a 50% reimbursement rate. - The industry sector that includes the OJT position; - The occupation rating as shown in the Missouri Economic Research and Information Center (MERIC) Missouri Occupational Outlook Projections for 2014-2024.
+The occupation must rate as A or A+ to be considered; - The quality of the employer provided training and advancement opportunities or the training will lead to an industry recognized credential: - The wage and benefit level provided by the employer; and - The relation of the training to the competitiveness of the participant.